Heart of a Book

 ★★★★★

 I absolutely loved WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers!
 It completely changed my perspective on webgpu.
-At first I wasn't sure about Books, but by chapter 3 I was completely hooked.
-The way the author explains programming is so clear and relatable - it's like they're talking directly to you.
-I've already recommended this to all my friends who are interested in JavaScript.
-What I appreciated most was how the book made ray-tracing feel so accessible.
+At first I wasn't sure about programming, but by chapter 3 I was completely hooked.
+The way the author explains Programming is so clear and relatable - it's like they're talking directly to you.
+I've already recommended this to all my friends who are interested in Books.
+What I appreciated most was how the book made graphics feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 ★★★★☆